LucasRochaAbraao/Etiquetas/web/readme.txt

-- Do it in django so I can use db objects (the tags), with dynamic jinja.
-- Use print.css
+- Trying to use print.css